pockerman/qubit-notes/ml/2025-05-01-detecting-data-drift.md

 ### Detecting data drift

 Now that we have a conceptual understading of what data drift is, let's see how we can detect it.
-We will use a toy example for this taken from [1].
+We will use a toy example for this that is taken from [1].
 We will use the <a href="https://github.com/SeldonIO/alibi">alibi</a> Python package for this.
 ```alibi``` is an open-source library written in Python, aimed at machine learning model inspection and interpretation.
 You can install it via pip: